d0vine/d0vine.github.io/about.md

 ### Hobbies: :computer: :unlock: :book: :saxophone:

-As you have probably figured out I like computers but that's not the only hobby I have (although one could argue whether that's a singe hobby or not).
+As you have probably figured out I like computers but that's not the only hobby I have (although one could argue whether that's a single hobby or not).
 I read quite a lot of books (mostly fantasy/horror [Lovecraft :green_heart:]), cook (when I'm not lazy enough) and play saxophone.
 I also used to do some gamedev stuff although I don't enjoy it that much any longer.

 ### Contact me